osrf/gazebo_tutorials/hydrodynamics/tutorial.md

 The white submarine has a density of 500 kg/m^3.
 It immediately floats to the top of the world when simulation is unpaused because the buoyancy force is greater than gravity.
 On the other hand, the black submarine's density is 1500 kg/m^3, so it sinks to the ground plane.
-The yellow submarine has a density of exactly 1000 kg/m^3, so it floats at equilibrium unless disturbed by other forces.
+The yellow submarine has a density of exactly 999.1026 kg/m^3, so it floats at equilibrium unless disturbed by other forces.

 ### Lift and Drag

-# Extra credit
+The submarine propellers are constructed so that